 After completing a Study Choice Check you may be invited to meet someone from the study programme, to discuss ways of increasing your chances of study success.

-Some of our bachelor’s programmes have a compulsory matching module for enrollment in September 2021.
+Some of our bachelor’s programmes have a matching module for enrollment in September 2021.
 Participation in the matching module is a compulsory part of the admission and application procedure for all applying students of these programmes:

 - Computer Science

 - Dutch Language and Culture